Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

 Nobel Otoko Ume Sheet

-The Otoko Ume candy I bought this time looks like a small piece of beef jerky rather than a sheet.
+The Otoko Ume candy I bought this time looks like a small piece of beef jerky rather than a candy sheet.

 In fact, the texture of this Umeboshi candy is close to that of beef jerkies.
-In other words, the Otoko Ume Sheet candy has a pretty hard, chewy texture.
+In other words, the Otoko Ume candy sheet has a pretty hard, chewy texture.

 However, unlike beef jerkies, when you chew the thick sheet for a while, it melts in the mouth.